1. What is the minimum investment age?

 22. What happens if the investor dies?
 Is loan stock immediately repayable to their representatives?

 A family member, solicitor or other executor needs to inform GP of the death submitting a copy of the death certificate.
 The term of the loan to GP ends on the date that is on the death certificate and no interest accrues after the date of death.
 Once the executor has obtained probate, they can issue instructions to GP as to where to remit the amount of the loan and interest accrued to the date of death.
 Payment will follow shortly thereafter.
 No-one, including solicitors, can be an executor unless they have probate appointing them.
 The Probate Office normally issues several authenticated copies so that they can be provided to third parties.

 23. Can I invest money for my grandchildren?
 Or under 16s?

-You will need to create a ‘Bare Trust’ (A legal document irrevocably passing the assets to your child).
+You will need to create a ‘Bare Trust’ (a legal document irrevocably passing the assets to your child).
 The investment is held by trustees on behalf of the child.
 The investment doesn't form part of your estate for inheritance tax purposes.
 You must administer the trust for the sole benefit of the child.
-We strongly advise that you take professional tax advice before setting up any trusts because tax consequences can be severe.
+We recommend you take advice from your accountant or other professional adviser to check such a letter.

 The investor sends us a letter alongside their applications for loan stock stating that they are the nominee for the child.
 On the Loan Certificates it should say "[investor name] – trustee for [child’s name]".
 We would advise your accountant to look over this letter, not least because trusts carry tax consequences.

 24. Can a Trust invest in Green Pastures?